FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 You'll notice that we have specified the `client_id`, which was likely provided to us by the OAuth server, the `redirect_uri`, which is part of our application, and a `scope` with the values `profile`, `offline_access`, and `openid` (space separated).
 These are all usually hardcoded values since they rarely change in practice.
 The other values change each time we make a request and are being generated in the controller.

 The `scope` parameter is used by the OAuth server to determine what authorization the application is requesting.
 There are a couple of standard values that are defined as part of OpenID Connect.
-These include `profile`, `offline_access` and `openid`.
+These scopes include `profile`, `offline_access` and `openid`.
 The OAuth specification does not define any standard scopes, but most OAuth servers support numerous values for this parameter.
 You should consult with your OAuth server to determine the scopes you'll need to pass.
 Here are definitions of the standard scopes in the OpenID Connect specification:

 * `openid` - tells the OAuth server to use OpenID Connect for the handling of the OAuth workflow.
 This additionally will tell the OAuth server to return an id token from the Token endpoint (covered below)
 * `offline_access` - tells the OAuth server to generate and return a refresh token from the Token endpoint (covered below)
-* `profile` - tells the OAuth server to generate and return a refresh token from the Token endpoint (covered below)
+* `profile` - tells the OAuth server to include all of the standard OpenID Connect claims in the returned tokens (access and/or id tokens)
+* `email` - tells the OAuth server to include the user's email in the returned tokens (access and/or id tokens)
+* `address` - tells the OAuth server to include the user's address in the returned tokens (access and/or id tokens)
+* `phone` - tells the OAuth server to include the user's phone number in the returned tokens (access and/or id tokens)

+In addition to returning

 In order to properly implement the handling for the `state`, PKCE, and `nonce` parameters, we need to save these values off somewhere they will be persisted across browser requests and redirects.
 There are two options for this: